ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/01-binary-search-trees.md

 While the BST is simple to implement and efficient when the tree is balanced, the possibility of its being unbalanced is a serious liability.
-There are techniques for organizing a BST to guarantee good performance.
+There are techniques for organising a BST to guarantee good performance.
 Two examples are the
 [AVL tree]{.term} (see @sec:avl-trees) and the
 [splay tree]{.term} (see @sec:splay-trees).
 There